dev1virtuoso/dev1virtuoso.github.io/README.md

 # Repository for Carson-We.github.io

 This GitHub repository serves as a central location for storing the code of my Carson-We.github.io.
-The project is licensed under the Carson Open Source License (CEOSL) .
+The project is licensed under [MIT License](LICENSE).

 ## License

 This repository is licensed under the Carson Open Source License, which provides users and contributors with the freedom to copy, modify, distribute, and sublicense the software under certain conditions.
-The project is governed by the Carson Open Source License (CEOSL)  in addition to the terms outlined in this license.
+The project is governed by MIT License in addition to the terms outlined in this license.

-For a detailed understanding of the terms and conditions of the Carson Open Source License (CEOSL) , please refer to the [LICENSE](LICENSE) file in this repository.
+For a detailed understanding of the terms and conditions of MIT License, please refer to the [LICENSE](LICENSE) file in this repository.

 ## Using MonoRepo Approach